MatanBaadani/CT-Report-Generation/README.md

 This model predicts common radiological findings from text and is applied to both ground-truth and generated reports to assess clinical consistency.

 ---
- #Requirements

-Create a new environment and install dependencies: pip install -r requirements.txt

----

  #Citation